Pope Pius XII: Widening conflict

-Several authors have alleged a plot to kidnap Pius XII by the Nazis during their occupation of Rome in 1943 (Vatican City itself was not occupied); the British historian Owen Chadwick and the Jesuit ADSS editor Robert A. Graham each concluded such claims were an intentional creation of the British Political Warfare Executive.
-However, in 2007, subsequently to those accounts, Dan Kurzman published a work in which he establishes that the plot was a fact.
+Several authors have alleged a plot to kidnap Pius by the Nazis during their occupation of Rome in 1943 (Vatican City itself was not occupied); the British historian Owen Chadwick and the Jesuit ADSS editor Robert A. Graham each concluded such claims were an intentional creation of the British Political Warfare Executive.
+In 2007, subsequent to those accounts, Dan Kurzman published a work in which he asserted that the plot was a fact; Kurzman's claims have, however, been called into question.

+In January 1944, as an Allied victory became increasingly certain, the British ambassador to the Vatican reported that "the Cardinal Secretary of State sent for me to say that the Pope hoped that no Allied coloured troops would be among the small number that would be garrisoned at Rome after the occupation.
+He hastened to add that the Holy See did not draw the colour line but it was hoped that it would be found possible to meet the request."

-In 1944, Pius XII issued a Christmas message in which he warned against rule by the masses and against secular conceptions of liberty and equality.
+In 1944, Pius issued a Christmas message in which he warned against rule by the masses and against secular conceptions of liberty and equality.

 Final stages

-As the war was approaching its end in 1945, Pius advocated a lenient policy by the Allied leaders in an effort to prevent what he perceived to be the mistakes made at the end of World War I. On 23 August 1944, he met the British prime minister, Winston Churchill, who was visiting Rome.
+As the war was approaching its end, Pius advocated a lenient policy by the Allied leaders in an effort to prevent what he perceived to be the mistakes made at the end of World War I. On 23 August 1944, he met Winston Churchill, who was visiting Rome.
 At their meeting, the Pope acknowledged the justice of punishing war criminals, but expressed a hope that the people of Italy would not be punished, preferring that they should be made "full allies" in the remaining war effort.